-As a school with a church foundation, Christian values of love, respect, tolerance, caring, compassion, forgiveness, underpin everything we do.
+As a school with a church foundation, Christian values of underpin everything we do.
+Friendship, Courage, Forgiveness, Stewardship and Compassion.

 We endeavour to inspire children with the highest quality teaching;

 We believe learning should be fun, purposeful and challenging.
 We want children to flourish in our school - to build upon and develop individual strengths and talents;